 🍽 How to serve

-Of course, these turmeric energy balls can be simply be eaten by themselves as a quick mid-morning or mid-afternoon snack, maybe on-the-go or in between work tasks or housework.
+- These turmeric energy balls are delicious as a quick mid-morning or mid-afternoon snack, maybe on-the-go or in between work tasks or housework.

 🥣 More tasty energy ball recipes

-Find lots of tasty and healthy ideas, including my oatmeal bliss balls and my pistachio energy balls.
+Find lots of tasty ideas for snacks, including my oatmeal bliss balls and my pistachio energy balls.
 Some recent recipes to enjoy:

 📖 Recipe